KJMighty/CSI_6_SIT-DASH-Video-Streaming-Coursework/README.md

 Video Preparation

-Two HD videos were downloaded from Pexels and Videezy and transcoded into:
+The videos were transcoded into the following bitrate representations:

-1.5 Mbps
+- 1.5 Mbps
-2.0 Mbps
+- 2.0 Mbps
-4.0 Mbps
+- 4.0 Mbps
-DASH Packaging

 FFmpeg was used to generate MPD manifests and segment files for adaptive streaming.